opendaylight/docs/docs/developer-guide/bier-developer-guide.rst

       -  Query links which have been assigned to given sub-domain and domain in given topology, and then display these links' details.

+   -  **query-te-subdomain-node**

+      -  Query te-nodes which have been assigned to given sub-domain and domain in given topology, and then display these te-nodes' details.

+   -  **query-te-subdomain-link**

+      -  Query te-links which have been assigned to given sub-domain and domain in given topology, and then display these te-links' details.

+-  bier/bierman/api/src/main/yang/bier-config-api.yang

+   -  **configure-node**

+      -  Configure node information in given topology, which defined in ietf-bier, such as domains, sub-domains, bitstringlength, bfr-id, encapsulation-type, etc.

+   -  **delete-node**

+      -  Delete given node which be assigned to given sub-domain and domain in given topology.

+   -  **delete-ipv4**

+      -  Delete bier mapping entry of ipv4.

+   -  **delete-ipv6**

+      -  Delete bier mapping entry of ipv6.

+-  bier/bierman/api/src/main/yang/bier-te-config-api.yang

+   -  **configure-te-node**

+      -  Configure adjancency information for node, such as domains, sub-domains, si, bitstringlength, tpid, bitposition, etc.

+   -  **configure-te-label**

+      -  Configure BIER-TE label range for node.

+   -  **delete-te-babel**

+      -  Delete BIER-TE label range of node.

+   -  **delete-te-bsl**

+      -  Delete BIER-TE bitstringlength, including all SIs which belongs to this bitstringlenght.

+   -  **delete-te-si**

+      -  Delete BIER-TE SI, including all bitpositions which belongs to this SI.

+   -  **delete-te-bp**

+      -  Delete BIER-TE bitposition of an adjancency.

 Parameters Description
 ^^^^^^^^^^^^^^^^^^^^^^